-The loss of one or more of the Company's raw materials suppliers, or increase in prices, could cause production delays, a reduction of revenues or an increase in costs.
+The loss of one or more of the Company's raw materials suppliers could cause production delays.

 The principal raw materials the Company uses are steel and related products.
 The Company has been able to obtain sufficient supplies of raw materials for its operations.
-Although the Company believes that such raw materials are readily available from alternate sources, an interruption in the supply of steel and related products or a substantial increase in the price of any of these raw materials could have a material adverse effect on the Company's business, financial condition and results of operations.
+Although the Company believes that such raw materials are readily available from alternate sources, an interruption in the supply of steel and related products or a substantial increase in the price of any of these raw materials could have a material adverse effect on the Company's business and its results of operations.